 The Head of Compliance is responsible for compliance oversight.
-The compliance function exists to monitor and maintain the quality of the bank's business activities and to ensure that the business remains in full compliance with the regulatory requirements.
-The Head of Compliance reports directly to the Chief Executive Officer and ensures that all staff are aware of their regulatory and legal responsibilities.
+The compliance function exists to monitor and maintain the quality of the bank's business activities and to ensure that business activities are always compliant with regulatory requirements.
+The Head of Compliance Group reports directly to the Executive Compliance Officer and ensures that all staff are aware of their regulatory and legal responsibilities.

-Zenith bank PIc operates a strict and comprehensive anti-money laundering policy with all membersofstaffreceivingregulartrainingtoindustrystandardsandaccesstothebank's Customer Due Diligence, Account Opening, Customer Acceptance and Customer Classification Manuals.
-In accordance with the Independent and Corrupt Practices and Other Related Offences Act, 2000, the bank maintains an Anti-Money Laundry policy and supporting procedures.
+Zenith Bank PIc operates a strict and comprehensive anti-money laundering policy with all members of staff receiving regular training as applicable in the industry.
+This involves training on customer on-boarding activities like: Customer due Diligence, Account Opening, Customer Acceptance including Customer Classification modules, and always in accordance with the Independent and Corrupt Practices and Other Related Offences Act,

+2000.
+The bank maintains an Anti-Money Laundry policy and supporting procedures.